 In a very strange turn, however, while my degree didn’t suck and I did well in it, it did lead me to discover my passions.
 Every year I was allowed to choose a totally random course to do along with all my core Criminology subjects.
 I always, without fail picked writing courses, whether that’d be ‘Journalism’, ‘Writing for the Media’ or ‘English literature’.
 Even then, however, I barely registered why it completely blew past me that I actually enjoyed it.
 All I knew was that I received good grades in English throughout my full-time education and it’d be a great way to earn some easy credits.

-The point; ask yourself the big questions and more importantly; ask yourself the right questions.
+The point; when closing those chapters, ask yourself the big questions.
+More importantly; ask yourself the right questions.
 Leave plenty of room to make mistakes, forgive yourself when you do and take the lesson.
 Trial and error and relish the process and you will definitely hit a point at which you think ‘yeah, I can love this for a lifetime’.
 If ‘lifetime’ ends up being two years, hit the repeat – these journeys of self-discovery are a luxury available to you.